 - 1. Confiscation of the banned weapon. - 2.
-Disciplinary suspension for up to two years. - 3.
-Any measures short of disciplinary suspension such as probation or other discipline if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the policy. - 4.
+Disciplinary suspension for up to two - 3.
+Any other measures short of disciplinary suspension, such as probation or other discipline if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the policy. - 4.
 Referral of the matter to local law enforcement authorities, if appropriate.

-Multiple Offenses
+Multiple offense